SUBMISSION DEADLINE: 3 JUNE 2014, 23:59 UTC/GMT

 All complete submissions received by the deadline will be acknowledged by email.
 For this purpose, a submission is complete if all required form fields are completed and a PDF file of the paper has been successfully uploaded.
 Such submissions will be reviewed unless they are withdrawn by the author.

-For more information about the papers submission and rebuttal process, please refer to the FAQs.
+For more information about the Technical Papers submission and rebuttal process, please refer to the FAQs.